TheApurbo/aircraft-maintenance-reliability-analysis/README.md

 Model Performance

-A Random Forest Regression model was evaluated using:
+A Random Forest Regression model was evaluated using an engine-wise train/test split to reduce data leakage between training and testing engines.

-- Mean Absolute Error (MAE): 29.66 cycles
+- Mean Absolute Error (MAE): 29.37 cycles
-- Root Mean Squared Error (RMSE): 41.50 cycles
+- Root Mean Squared Error (RMSE): 43.20 cycles

+The model was trained using sensor measurements and operating conditions to predict the Remaining Useful Life (RUL) of aircraft engines.
 The project also generates visual outputs for:

 - Engine degradation and RUL trends